Modesto Car Accident Lawyer

 - Head-on collisions : This usually occurs when one driver erroneously drives in the wrong lane.
 Head-on collisions are often fatal since the impact combines the velocity of both vehicles.

-- Side impact accidents: Also called a T-bone collision, this type of car crash often occurs at intersections.
-While the end result depends on the location of impact and vehicle damage, 25 percent of all motor vehicle accident fatalities are due to broadside collisions.
+- Side impact accidents: Also called a T-bone collision, this type of motor vehicle crash often occurs at intersections.
+While the result depends on the location of impact and vehicle damage, 25 percent of all traffic fatalities are due to broadside collisions.